Kristina01111000/Drws_site/README.md

 10/10
 For next week:
-- New logos will be used as icons, not be changed on the site
 - Listen to the podcast when it comes out and write a little summary in the email
-- On homepage, make the text all be in one column next to the starburst, not in line with it
 - In the widget, make the dr w logo be vertically centered,
 - Try making the logo smaller and see how it looks
 - On emails, see if i can add sites to the bottom that links to his other sites, next to facebook